admhpr/gogedit/README.md

 # gogedit

-exploring the stack 🔫 🪀 🤖
+exploring a stack, toying around 🔫 🪀 🤖

 You will need: